rhodemc/prework-study-guide/README.md

 ## Usage

 To use this Prework Study Guide, you can review the notes in each section: HTML, CSS, Git and JavaScript.
-For suggestions on what to where to start, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
+For suggestions on where to start, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
 In the console panel, you will see a list of topics from our prework modules along with a random suggestion on which topic to study first.

 ## Credits